Scot in Bangkok says ‘blood rushed to his head’ as earthquake struck

 A Scottish expat in Bangkok said “blood rushed to his head” as an earthquake shook his apartment building and forced him to evacuate his home.

-The 7.7 magnitude earthquake caused widespread damage and a state of emergency in Myanmar and Thailand on Friday, with hundreds feared dead or injured.
+The 7.7 magnitude earthquake caused widespread damage in Thailand and a state of emergency was declared in Myanmar on Friday, with hundreds feared dead or injured.

 Alex MacGregor, a PR consultant who has been living in the Thai capital for the last six months, was working from home and waiting for the delivery of his lunch when the tremors began at around 1.30pm local time.